CLIMATE CHANGE IN SAN DIEGO

 Help Win The Climate Solutions Our Communities Need

 Humans caused the climate crisis, and only we have the power to stop it.
-In a preliminary report, the Intergovernmental Panel on Climate Change (IPCC) stated that, though some impacts of the climate crisis like sea-level rise will take years to recover from, with immediate action, we can stop temperatures at the current 1.5ºC.
+In a preliminary report, the Intergovernmental Panel on Climate Change (IPCC) stated that, though some impacts of the climate crisis, like sea-level rise, will take years to recover from, with immediate action, we can keep temperatures at the current 1.5ºC.
 The good news is that we have the solutions.